How to set active partition in Vista and XP

 1. A logical drive or extended partition cannot be marked as active, only primary partitions can be changed to active.

 2. You can only have one active partition per physical hard disk.
-Doing otherwise will cause all kinds of problems.
+Trying to do otherwise will cause all kinds of problems.

 3. If you have several physical hard disks on your computer, you can mark a partition as active on each disk, but only the active partition on the first hard disk detected by your BIOS will start up the computer.
 You can go into the BIOS and change the order to detect hard disks.